matusm/At.Matus.StatisticPod/README.md

 A Simple C# Statistic Library.

 ## StatisticPod
-This class provides basic functionality for recording and processing data values.
-It is typically used for preprocessing and data reduction of frequently arriving sensor data.
+This class provides basic functionality for processing (disposable) data values on the fly.

 It is a compainon of [DataSeriesPod](https://github.com/matusm/DataSeriesPod) focused on statistic applications.
 The most important difference is the implementation of variance and standard deviation of the data series.
 On the other hand time and date related functionality, which is handy for sensor data, is removed in this class.